Welcome to my giant Zion National Park guide! We’ll be diving into everything you need to know before your trip in this post.

 - $20 for a single person entering by foot or bicycle – 7 days

 - $70 Zion Annual Park Pass – one year starting at the month of purchase

 - $80 America The Beautiful – one year beginning at the month of purchase

 I always recommend that travelers purchase an Annual USA National Park Pass.
 The America The Beautiful Pass will get you into all US National Parks without paying the $35 entrance fee.

 If you plan on visiting multiple National Parks, purchasing one of these passes is the way to go, in my opinion.

 Getting to Zion National Park

-Like most US National Parks, there are various ways to enter by car!
-Below are driving directions to Zion National Park from the official Zion NPS website.
+Like most US National Parks, there are various ways to enter by car.
+Below are driving directions to Zion National Park from the official Zion National Park Service website.

 “From Las Vegas, Nevada (163 miles), Mesquite, Nevada (80 miles), and Saint George, Utah (40 miles):

 - Exit 16 – Right on State Route 9 East (33 miles)